 Just got back from adventuring in Transylvania and Hungary.
-Found all of these titles by chance in a backstreet bookshop in Budapest – my favourites are the first few surreal and Sci fi beauties.
+Found all of these titles by chance in a backstreet bookshop in Budapest.
+Some fairly unhinged imagery similar to the covers I featured last year from Lviv in the Ukraine.
+My favourites are the first few surreal and Sci fi beauties, as well as the psychedelic beast above.

 The whole hoard has some interesting graphic and illustrative styles, with the titles seemed to date from around the 1950’s to 1970’s.
 I think the best one is the naked alien people with the block of colour over their eyes, yes!
 I managed to smuggle it home so they now greet me daily as I wake up; the jury’s still out on what the long term effects of this are.